eb-namchi/brand-styleguide/README.md

 ### Setup

-For the javascript functions, you'll want to selectively choose which which functions you'd like to use.
-However, do be cautious of copying functions out of their context.
-A good rule of thumb is to only copy a function where the function declaration is *not* indented.
+For the javascript functions, you'll want to selectively choose which functions you'd like to use.
+Once you find those, determine which script files they live in and make sure to include those scripts.

 Some functions may have dependencies, all of which are detailed at the top of each file.
 Most have dependencies on `_helpers.js` which for the most part will be sufficient.
-To account for these dependencies, make sure you include the dependency file in your project or copy the entire dependency file's contents to the top of your working script.
+To account for these dependencies, make sure you include the dependency file in your project.

-Create a new script file.
-Copy each of the functions you would like to use into your new script file.
-At the bottom of your file, make sure to call each function.
+After copying the necessary JS files into your project and adding them to your HTML accordingly, create a new script file and add it to your HTML below the dependencies.
+Now in your script, make sure to call each function you would like to use.
 That is, for each function you would like to use that looks like:

 ```
 function myFunction() {